inniyah/quaketoogre/readme.txt

 - materials
-Most (but not all) Quake models contain references to the materials (or shaders in Quake jargon) they use.
-In many cases, these shader names will not suffice for whatever project you're working on.
-To remedy this, an option has been added to specify new material names for every submesh.
+Most (but not all) Quake models contain references to the materials (or shaders in Quake terminology) they use.
+In many cases, these shader names are not correct for whatever Ogre project you're working on.
+To fix this, an option has been added to specify new material names for every submesh.
-The important thing to note here is that this option only affects the material references within the resulting Ogre mesh.
+The important thing to note here is that this option only affects the references to materials within the resulting Ogre mesh.
 You still have to write the material scripts yourself.